The-Marcy-Lab-School/mod-7-react-api-project/README.md

   - [ ] 2nd check box
   - [ ] 3rd check box
 - [ ] Lifted state up out of a component at least once
      - That is a fancy way of saying that you had the state of a component and then passed down the getter and setter functions for the hook to a child component.
 You've seen us do this!
+- [ ] A Context is created to manage global state

 ### React Router (3)
 - [ ] Had at least 2 different pages in the application